Darth-Tenebros/Automatic-Marker/README.md

 each student's submission should be in a folder with named with the student's student_number and all submissions should then be put in the `assignments directory`.

+**make sure to delete the .gitkeep file in the assignments folder!!**

 after all setup is done, find `main.py` in the root directory of this project and run it. reports will be produced in each student's folder.

 # Note: